seIncorp/CppHelper/README.md

 **WARNING**
-If you want to use those macros, you must not use this style for parameter names:
+If you want to use those macros, you must not use this style for parameter names outside of macros:
 > `_xxx_`